iozsaygi/iozsaygi.github.io/_posts/2024-01-02-genius-and-funny,-the-sleep-sort.md

 - [What is __stdcall?](https://stackoverflow.com/questions/297654/what-is-stdcall)

 ### Conclusion
-The full implementation is available in my [data structures and algorithms](https://github.com/iozsaygi/dsaa/blob/main/src/sleep_sort.c) repository.
+I wasn't expecting to meet with Sleep Sort while I was studying algorithms.
+It was a really fun thing to implement.
+It also gave me a rough introduction to multi-threading in C. The full implementation is available in my [data structures and algorithms](https://github.com/iozsaygi/dsaa/blob/main/src/sleep_sort.c) repository.

+Also, before ending it up, this blog was the first post of 2024, opening the year with data structures and algorithms.
+Pretty legit way to start a year, I guess.

+Thank you for tuning in!